 Darren Sherbain was Damien's friend.
 A hilarious, well-liked, and well-respected personal trainer on the Island of Phuket.
 I liked him instantly.
 I think it was the compression socks :) Darren's struggle was substance abuse.
 I don't know as much about Darren's deeper struggles, but it's sure to come out when we all tell our stories to the world in the second Documentary, RISE ABOVE, launching this year.

-Cause taboo should be taboo.
+Stop the taboo.
 Start talking!

 On my flight home from Survival Run Australia, I texted Damien.
 I sometimes wish I still had the text.
 Maybe he does, but I just opened up like a faucet.
 I admitted years and years of sexual abuse in my teens.
 Sexual abuse that has haunted me for 30 years.
 HAUNTED.
 Effects of which playing out in every relationship in my life.
 Only a very small handful of people knew about this, and even they only found out when it was exposed a bit during my divorce.
 It was like once I started telling him, though, I couldn't stop.
 Details.
 Graphic details.
 It all flowed with a total lack of fear of outcome, as if it was just hovering there, expanding, forcing itself out and then just exploding.